-If you need the help of a planner to do this, a list of planners who have worked on Gypsy and Traveller sites can be downloaded here.
+If you need the help of a planner to do this, you can find a selection of planners here.

 The majority of planning applications are unsuccessful so you must be prepared to appeal against the decision made if necessary.
 This can be an expensive process, so please so consider this before you begin.

 If you are on any benefits, like Income Support or Jobseekers Allowance, you may be entitled to free legal representation, however, it is very difficult to find solicitors willing and able to take this on.
 If you are on a low income and need assistance with your planning it may be possible to get help from Planning Aid, an independent organisation which assists people with planning issues.

 Chapter 7 also offer free planning advice by telephone for smallholders, caravan dwellers and other low impact and low income people with planning problems.
 You can contact Chapter 7 on 01297 561 359.